 |

-Scanned image of individual needle like leaves.
-The normal dimensions are as anotated in the image, but the length can vary by few more mm.
+IMAGE: ERIMF-28 Scanned image of individual linear shaped leaves.
+The sizes are anotated in the image, but the length can vary by few more mm.
 Note the interesting white groove at the center of the lower side of the leaf. |

 |